Woman collecting her crops

 • We conduct research and provide evidence of community involvement to influence national policies in disaster management.

-Read about our work supporting girls' education
+Read about our work on climate change

 Read more about our response to the Indonesian tsunami